gmazzap/Url_To_Query/README.md

  * it triggers some action hooks strictly related to current HTTP request parsing, that makes no sense to trigger for arbitrary urls
  * it accesses and modifies properties of global `$wp` variable that should not be changed after request is parsed or very likely *things* will break

-This is the reason why I wrote this simple plugin, it adds a temlate tag **`url_to_query`** that accepts an url and returns related main query arguments.
+This is the reason why I wrote this simple plugin, it adds a template tag **`url_to_query`** that accepts an url and returns related main query arguments.

 ##How to use##